 Overcoming hurdles in the back country is almost part of the fun for Zimmer; in fact, each year he tries to challenge himself in a new way.

-This year, Zimmer was unable to begin his yearly trip on time due to camping restrictions in the BWCA, and the rest of Minnesota, related to COVID-19.
+In 2020, Zimmer was unable to begin his yearly trip on time due to camping restrictions in the BWCA, and the rest of Minnesota, related to COVID-19.
 Now that primitive overnight camping for single households is permitted, he plans to make the most out of social distancing and find solitude by exploring the Boundary Water’s Primitive Management Areas (PMA).
 He will bushwhack his way through these unmanaged areas and explore land that has not been grazed in years, if ever.

 Other years have been less intense, like when Zimmer decided to explore the Boundary Waters from a different vantage point.
 He studied the topographic maps on his phone (which he charges with a portable solar charger) to find the highest points around lakes, and from there he climbed the cliffs.
 “The views are just tremendous, and certain points you can see for miles and miles and miles,” he says.